 States have different criteria on what documentation is required, but they are mostly tied to these 3 requirements.

-Aside from renters, states may help with homeowner mortgage and insurance payments, as well as homeowner and renter utility payment (including broadband) assistance (there is a new federal broadband subsidy from the FCC as well), so everyone who meets the above criteria should see what funding is available in their state.
+Aside from renters, states may help with homeowner mortgage and insurance payments, as well as homeowner and renter utility payment (including broadband) assistance (there is a monthly internet subsidy from the FCC as well), so everyone who meets the above criteria should see what funding is available in their state.
 It will vary by state and may even vary over time.

 How Much Housing Assistance is Available?